fhiso/legacy-format/tag-list.md

 The **cardinality** of a substructure specifies with what plurality it appears within its containing structure.
 Cardinality is specified by adding one of the following suffixes to a tag name:

 - `!` means "required": there must be one and only one of these.
-- `?` means "optional": there may be one and no more than one of these.
+- `?` means "optional": there must be either zero or one of these.
 - `*` means "set-valued": there may be zero or more of these.
-Some implementations may provide a maximum number for some or all set-values substructures.
+Some implementations may provide a maximum number for some or all set-valued substructures.
 - `+` means "non-empty set-valued": there must be one and may be more than one of these.
 In the current spec, `+` only appears for the .`[OBJE]`.`[FILE]`.

 # Supertypes